 GAA assessment beliefs and practices focus on mastery of the standards and proficiency of the learning objectives.
 Assessment results are reported as proficiency levels for each standard targeted.
-These proficiency levels of Emerging, Developing, Proficient, and Mastery, provide feedback on the learning progressions.
+The proficiency levels of: Mastery, Proficient, Developing, Emerging and Insufficient Evidence provide feedback on the learning progressions of the student.